Biking...

 But all was not lost, as this opened up the opportunity of going for the one bike that that I really fancied at the time - an MZ Skorpion Sport.
 I had one major disappointment, travelling 250 miles to see a "*****, mint condition" one which turned out to be an absolute dog.
 Hopefully that dealer will think twice before trying it on again, as I successfully sued him to recover my costs !
 If you see an advert for 'Motorcycle Trade Sales' of Aldershot, walk away !!!!

-Green MuZ MZ Skorpion Sport offside view But luckily not all dealers are in the same and I rapidly found my new pride & joy down in Birmingham.
+Skorpion Sport offside view But luckily not all dealers are in the same and I rapidly found a new pride & joy down in Birmingham.

-One previous owner, very low mileage and in beautiful condition it is a fun machine for sunny days that seem all too few and far between.
-You could hardly describe it as fast, but on the local Dales roads it's fine.
+One previous owner, very low mileage and in beautiful condition it was a fun machine for sunny days that seem all too few and far between.
+You could hardly describe it as fast, but on the local Dales roads it was fine.

 That was the end of one chapter but another started a couple of years later.
 When I visited friend Tim for his 50th he let me have a spin on his Triumph Sprint.
 Very enjoyable, and getting the ideas going again.
 Karen said "if you really want another one...".
 So I set off looking for my own Triumph (after all, 3 is definitely the right number of cylinders for a bike).

 So what did I end up with ?
 Another BMW, that's what.
 I was looking around, considering my options, when I dropped in on my old friends at Allan Jefferies in Shipley.
 They had this clean, blue R1100RS.
 Not my beloved GS, but I gave it a go.
 It felt like coming home.
-Something wierd, but right.
+Something weird, but right.
 And definitely speedier than I remember the GS being.
-It came home with me and, at the time of writing, is still with me 3+ years later.
+It came home with me and stayed until that fateful day in 2010.

 My additional biking pages: